-If a member receives company shares but does not pay any of the required nominal value (and premium) to the company, they are ‘unpaid’.
+If a member receives company shares but does not pay any of the required nominal value (and premium) to the company, the shares are ‘unpaid’.
 If some of the nominal value (and premium) is paid to the company, those shares are ‘partly paid’.
 Members with unpaid or partly-paid shares remain liable to the company for the outstanding amount.

 A company may make a ‘call’ on shares at a later date.
 A call on shares is when the directors send a ‘call notice’ to shareholders stipulating their requirement to pay the company a specified sum of money, which may be some or all of the unpaid amount, in respect of any shares they hold.

-Subsequently, a ‘forfeiture notice’ may be sent to the shareholders if payment remains outstanding.
+Subsequently, a ‘forfeiture notice’ may be sent to the members if payment remains outstanding.
 Interest on the call payment will usually be applied until the debt is settled.
-Following a forfeiture notice, failure to pay will likely result in the shareholder losing entitlement to the shares.
+Following a forfeiture notice, failure to pay will likely result in the shareholder losing entitlement to their shares.

 Issuing a call on shares requires the directors to consult the company’s articles of association and pass a resolution at a board meeting.
 The resolution should include details of the call amount and payment due date.

 Do unpaid or partly-paid shares impact the rights of a shareholder?

-Whether or not the status of company shares is paid, partly paid, or unpaid, the shareholder rights are unaffected – provided there has been no failure to respond to a forfeiture notice following a call notice.
+Whether or not the status of company shares is paid, partly paid, or unpaid, shareholders’ rights are unaffected, provided there has been no failure to respond to a forfeiture notice following a call notice.
 The shareholder will still be entitled to the prescribed particulars attached to their share class, such as voting rights, dividend rights, and distribution rights.

-Furthermore, members retain the right to transfer unpaid or partly-paid shares, provided the articles of association and shareholders’ agreement allow it, and on the condition the new shareholder accepts the ongoing liability to pay for the shares when the company issues a call notice.
+Furthermore, members retain the right to transfer unpaid or partly-paid shares, provided the articles of association and shareholders’ agreement allow it, and on the condition that the new shareholder accepts the ongoing liability to pay for the shares when the company issues a call notice.

 Why would a company allow shares to be paid at a later date?